Paranoid2droid/cv/index.md

 * 2016: Study on the Decay of Sound Energy in Stage-Auditorium Coupled Sound Field of Theaters

-Based on a scale model of a theater in sound-proof chamber, modify the acoustical absorption coefficient of stage and auditorium to study the predicting of reverberation in different location inside a theater with acoustical coupling phenomenon between stage and auditorium.
+Based on a scale model of a theater in sound-proof chamber, modify the acoustical absorption coefficient of stage and auditorium to predict the reverberation in different location inside a theater with acoustical coupling phenomenon between stage and auditorium.

 ---